UltipaDocs

 Description

-schemaThe node or edge schemas where the constraint applies.
+typeThe node or edge type where the constraint applies.

 Creating Constraints

-You can define constraints when creating a graph, creating a graph type, or within an existing graph.
-When creating constraints in an existing graph, it execute as a job, you may run SHOW JOB <id?> afterward to verify its success.
+You can define constraints when creating a closed graph, creating a graph type, or within an existing closed graph.

 NOT NULL